-At Wolf & Solovy, we specialize in representing both Landlords and Tenants, as well as property management companies, in a wide range of issues from drafting, reviewing, and negotiating leases to handling landlord-tenant disputes to evictions under the Forcible Entry and Detainer Act.
+At Wolf & Solovy, we specialize in representing both Landlords and property management companies, in a wide range of issues from drafting, reviewing, and negotiating leases to handling landlord-tenant disputes to evictions under the Forcible Entry and Detainer Act.

 Our Landlord-Tenant services include, but are not limited to:

 - Landlord Notices to Tenant (5-day, 10-day, 30-day, 60-day)

 - Illegal Lockouts

 We also represent both tenants and landlords in security deposit disputes.
 As a landlord, it is extremely important that you strictly follow the laws for taking, holding, and returning security deposits as the statutory fines for violations are substantial and strictly enforced if the property is governed by the Chicago Residential Landlord Tenant Ordinance (“CRLTO”), Cook County Residential Landlord Tenant Ordinance (“CC RLTO”), the Security Deposit Interest Act and/or the Security Deposit Return Act.
 On that same note, If you are a tenant and live in Cook County and your lease is subject to any of the above, there are very specific rules that your landlord must follow regarding your security deposit, including but not limited to, holding the deposit in a proper interest-bearing bank account, proof that the deposit was deposited into the bank account within a certain time period after receipt, and time constraints to give lists of damages/repairs and return of the deposit at the end of your lease.
 If the landlord violates any of these very specific rules regarding your deposit, you may be entitled to statutory damages.
 Contact our office for a free consultation.